-The Centre for Legal Research (CIJ) is a Research and Development Unit integrated in the Faculty of Law of the University of Porto (FDUP).
+The Centre for Interdisciplinary Research on Justice (CIJ) is a Research and Development Unit integrated in the Faculty of Law of the University of Porto (FDUP).
 Its main mission is to promote and develop research in legal areas, both nationally and internationally.

 It began its training process in 1998 and began its scientific activity in 1999, with recognition and financial support from the Foundation for Science and Technology (FCT).